Susanna Hoffs: Solo career

-Hoffs contributed lead vocals to covers of Bob Dylan's "I'll Keep It with Mine" and Lou Reed's "I'll Be Your Mirror" on Rainy Day's 1984 self-titled album.
-Led by the musician David Roback of Unconscious and later Mazzy Star, the project also included Vicki Peterson and members of other Paisley Underground bands including Dream Syndicate, the Three O'Clock, and Rain Parade.
+Before the Bangles' breakthrough with Different Light, Hoffs contributed lead vocals to covers of Bob Dylan's "I'll Keep It with Mine" and Lou Reed's "I'll Be Your Mirror" on the 1984 self-titled album by Rainy Day.
+Led by her former collaborator at Berkeley David Roback (who would later form Mazzy Star), the project also included Vicki Peterson and members of other Paisley Underground bands – The Dream Syndicate, The Three O'Clock, and Rain Parade, with Roback's brother Steven.
 "I'll Keep It with Mine" was issued as the A-side of Rainy Day's only single.

-In 1987, Hoffs starred in the comedy The Allnighter, directed by Tamar Simon Hoffs, which also featured Joan Cusack and Pam Grier.
+In 1987, Hoffs starred in the comedy film The Allnighter, directed by her mother Tamar Simon Hoffs, and co-starring Joan Cusack and Pam Grier.
 Glenn Kenny wrote in Video Review that Hoffs' character was "full of spunk" like her Bangles persona, but less "savvy", concluding that the film was "unextraordinary and inoffensive".
-While he felt that Hoffs' acting abilities were on a par with her more seasoned colleagues in the cast, Patrick Goldstein of the Los Angeles Times argued that "It's her character we have trouble with", and disparaged the film.
-The New York Times critic Janet Maslin panned the work as "outstandingly dim".
-The film was also dismissed by Richard Harrington in The Washington Post, who wrote that she appeared "stiff [and] self-conscious".
+While he felt that Hoffs' acting abilities were on a par with her more seasoned castmates, Patrick Goldstein of the Los Angeles Times argued that "It's her character we have trouble with", and panned the film.
+The New York Times critic Janet Maslin disparaged the work as "outstandingly dim".
+Richard Harrington of The Washington Post also dismissed the film, and wrote that Hoffs appeared "stiff [and] self-conscious".
 It was commercially unsuccessful.
-Hoffs said she expected it to fare better as a home video, as the production was more suitable for home than cinema viewing.
+Hoffs said she expected it to fare better on home video, as the production was more suitable for home than cinema viewing.
 She later told journalist Chris Hunt: "It was such a low budget quickie thing, a cutesy little teeny-bopper movie.
 It wasn't a great movie but the whole experience of it was great."